blue-sky-r/keyboard-test/README.md

 If there is no layout file parameter provided, the first layout file in the directory is taken.
 This is usefull if there is only single file in the directory.

+The button legend in layout file has to be translatable by rev_xmodmap dictionary in Layout class.
+This allows to use shorter button labels to rpoperly design ASCII keyboard layout.
+If button label from layout file has no entry in rev_xmodmap dictionary the error message is show.
+The test will continue, but there will be no way to test all keys.
+Therefore such execution will end with (yellow/orange) warning (see screenshots bellow with warnings on layout load and test report).

 Feel free to contribute your own specific layout files into layouts directory ...

 ![xinput id autodetection and missing keycode in rev_xmodmap](https://github.com/blue-sky-r/keyboard-test/blob/master/screenshots/autodetection-layour_err.png)

 ### report
-At the end of test the single line report is generated:
+At the end of test the single line report with summary is generated:
 - test passed (green) ... all keys have been successfully tested
 - test warning (yellow/orange) ... all testable keys have been tested but we have some missing keycodes
-- test failed ... not all keys tested, premature exit from test (by typing quit)
+- test failed ... not all keys has been tested (premature exit from test by typing quit, CTRL-C, etc ...)

 ![apple test ended with warning](https://github.com/blue-sky-r/keyboard-test/blob/master/screenshots/apple-warning.png)